Nejat Eczacıbaşı: Awards and accolades

-He was honored in 1974 by the Council of Europe for the successful Istanbul Festival, he co-founded.
-In 1975 he was awarded with the "Medal of Honor" by the Turkish Red Crescent, in 1976 with the Order of Merit by the Federal Republic of Germany.
-In 1983, the Turkish Chemistry Association honored him for his contribution to the industry.
+He was honored in 1974 by the Council of Europe for the Istanbul Festival, which he co-founded.
+He was awarded with the "Medal of Honor" by the Turkish Red Crescent in 1975, and with the Order of Merit by the Federal Republic of Germany in 1976.
+The Turkish Chemistry Association honored him for his contribution to the industry in 1983.